SHANKAR VEDANTAM, HOST:

 VEDANTAM: The surgery to repair the cleft lip and palate was simple and quick.
 It was so easy, and it gave this child a real chance in life.
 Don says performing the surgery made him feel really good.
 As someone with deep religious roots and a Catholic education that emphasized helping the poor, Don felt this was the kind of patient he wanted to serve.
 He turned to the priests who brought the boy from Mexico.

-VEDANTAM: Just like that, where a fox may have calculated the odds, considered the upside and the downside, the hedgehog simply picked up and went.
+VEDANTAM: Just like that where a fox may have considered the upside and the downside, the hedgehog simply picked up and went.
 In Mexicali, Don found a dusty border town in the desert where the people were very poor.

 LAUB: Most of the houses were made of packing crates at that time, and there was no paving in Mexicali of 200,000 people.